ScaxCodes/cc-final-exam-prep/README.md

 Each operation will be a function of the form function(text) { /_ ... _/ } and will return a string.

 Note: Ranges are inclusive and are based on zero-indexing.
 If a range is [2, 5], it refers to the part of the string from the 3rd to the 6th character, inclusive.

+## Question 7 (No Test Cases)

+The TinyTown Library wants to digitize their book inventory.
+They are looking for a system that allows them to keep track of all the books they have, who borrowed them, and when they are due back.

+Your task is to create a JavaScript class named Library.
+The Library class should have:

+- A constructor that takes no arguments and initializes an empty array of books.
+- A books property that is an array of objects, where each object represents a book and has properties for title (string), author (string), borrower (string, initially null).
+- A method addBook(title, author) that creates a new book object and adds it to the books array.
+- A method checkoutBook(title, borrower) that finds the book by title and sets the borrower.
+- A method returnBook(title) that finds the book by title and resets the borrower to null.
+- A method listBorrowedBooks() that returns an array of books that are currently borrowed.